tufik2/TweenMaxRN/README.md

 # TweenMaxRN

+THIS LIBRARY IS DEPRECATED, INSTEAD USE THE GSAP 3 COMPATIBILITY LIBRARY: https://github.com/cloudbit-interactive/GSAP-RN

 Special tanks to @hzdg to create the first pluging using state.
 - Support for gsap: 2.1.3, we tried to give support to the new gsap 3, but look like it have many issues if a html document don't exist.
 - This repo open TweenMax to work with Direct Manipulation, reaching a good performance in complex animations.